How to Paint Power Swords and Weapons

 The base coat colors… keep it dark.

-The ratio for this mixture includes, 4 drops of Citadel Contrast Medium, 4 drops Tenebrous Gray, and 2 drops of Pro Acryl Transparent Black.
+For this mixture, I use four drops of Citadel Contrast Medium, four drops of Tenebrous Gray, and two drops of Pro Acryl Transparent Black.
 You could substitute any black paint here, but the Pro Acryl black is just visually appealing to me.

 As shown in the photo of the black paint on my wet palette, you can see the desired consistency.